ajurgar/Static_Dinamic_Testing_W5/part_1_docs/testing_task_1.md

   total             #missing total = 0
   for card in cards:
     total += card.value
-    return "You have a total of" + total    #indentation
+    return "You have a total of" + total    #indentation for return + space at the end of string and str(total)

 ```